-In the winter of 2003, my guru, sitar maestro Pandit Krishna Mohan Bhatt, invited me to travel with him to Jaipur, India to study North Indian classical music.
-While I was there I learned of a music competition, and Krishna Ji's family encouraged me to sign up.
-Much to my amazement, I ended up winning the competition.
-What's more, this competition was the largest of it's kind in the state of Rajasthan, and I was the first American ever to participate.
+In the winter of 2003, at the invitation of his guru, sitar maestro Pandit Krishna Mohan Bhatt, Andrew Mendelson traveled to Jaipur, India to study North Indian classical music.
+While there, he learned of a local music competition and on a whim signed up.
+It turned out this competition was the largest of it's kind in the state of Rajasthan, and he was the first American ever to participate.
+Remarkably, he won.

-A Cricket in the Court of Akbar documents my return to India to compete again at the Sri Mahendra Bhatt Music Competition, this time in the Tournament of Champions.
-I soon discover that my western identity is at odds with the Indian musical community, and that to truly pursue this art form I must understand and embrace the Guru Shishia Parampara—the important relationship between the Guru and the disciple.
-Sitar in hand, I attempt to navigate the ancient tenets of Hindustani music before the final face-off against India's newest generation of classical musicians.
+A Cricket in the Court of Akbar documents Andrew's return to India to compete again at the Sri Mahendra Bhatt Music Competition, this time in the Tournament of Champions.
+As the competition day approaches, Andrew's fears grow as he struggles to prepare.
+He soon discovers that his desire to take part in the competition (and document the process) puts him at odds with the person who could help him most, his guru.
+Sitar in hand, Andrew attempts to navigate the ancient tenets of Indian music before the final face-off against some of India's most talented young musicians.

 Throughout the film, a variety of experts from India and the United States offer insight into the timely issue of global cultural exchange and the timeless appeal of North Indian classical music.